chandan-24/Harperive/README.md

 #### Describe Table

-- `schema (required)` - schema where the table you wish to describe lives.
+- `schema (required)` - schema is where the table you wish to describe lives.
 - `table (required)` - table you wish to describe.

 ```javascript